21 Types of Insects in the Amazon Rainforest

 Crepuscular in its activity, the blushing phantom butterfly is more likely to be seen at dusk than at any other time of day.

-The flight of this species of butterfly is low to the ground; also, the beat of its wings is more profound and slower.
+The flight of this butterfly species is low to the ground; also, the beat of its wings is more profound and slower.

 The primary source of nutrition for the blushing phantom butterfly is the fluids produced by decaying fungi or rotting palm fruits found on the forest floor.